 The College is committed to the continuous improvement of its primary resource, the faculty.
-Through a variety of activities, supported in whole or in part by the College, faculty are able to strengthen educational, scholarly and professional abilities.
-Generally, individual faculty will initiate requests for funding to their Chair, or a member of the Provost’s Office may recommend professional development opportunities to specific faculty.
+Through a variety of activities, supported in whole or in part by the College, faculty are able to strengthen educational, scholarly, and professional abilities.
+Generally, individual faculty will initiate requests for funding to their Chair, or a member of the Academic Affairs office may recommend professional development opportunities to specific faculty.

 The College has a strong commitment to faculty development and believes that it is through faculty development that the curriculum progresses and the instructional program is strengthened.